-All public statements should be dated and submitted in written form, with an
+All public statements should be dated and submitted in written form, with an oral presentation as appropriate.
+Statements should be submitted on Academy letterhead.
+Even when statements are responses to highly technical methodological inquiries, the general issue

-6 Distribution of Statements-After the statement has been formally submitted, the final statement will be available for broader distribution.
-Members can request a copy of the statement by writing or calling the Academy's Washington office
+6. Distribution of Statements-After the statement has been formally submitted, the final statement will be available for broader distribution.
+Members can request a copy of the statement by writing or calling the Academy's Washington office.